 The agency, or any one delegated by it to conduct an adjudication hearing, may administer oaths or affirmations.

 In any adjudication hearing required by sections 119.01 to 119.13 of the Revised Code, the agency may appoint a referee or examiner to conduct the hearing.
 The referee or examiner shall have the same powers and authority in conducting the hearing as is granted to the agency.
 Such referee or examiner shall have been admitted to the practice of law in the state and be possessed of such additional qualifications as the agency requires.
 The referee or examiner shall submit to the agency a written report setting forth the referee's or examiner's findings of fact and conclusions of law and a recommendation of the action to be taken by the agency.
-A copy of such written report and recommendation of the referee or examiner shall within five days of the date of filing thereof, be served upon the party or the party's attorney or other representative of record, by certified mail.
-The party may, within ten days of receipt of such copy of such written report and recommendation, file with the agency written objections to the report and recommendation, which objections shall be considered by the agency before approving, modifying, or disapproving the recommendation.
+A copy of such written report and recommendation of the referee or examiner shall within five days of the date it is submitted to the agency, be served upon the party or the party's attorney or other representative of record in accordance with section 119.05 of the Revised Code.
+The party may, within ten days of service of such written report and recommendation, file with the agency written objections to the report and recommendation, which objections shall be considered by the agency before approving, modifying, or disapproving the recommendation.
 The agency may grant extensions of time to the party within which to file such objections.
-No recommendation of the referee or examiner shall be approved, modified, or disapproved by the agency until after ten days after service of such report and recommendation as provided in this section.
+No recommendation of the referee or examiner shall be approved, modified, or disapproved by the agency until after ten days after service of such report and recommendation.
 The agency may order additional testimony to be taken or permit the introduction of further documentary evidence.
 The recommendation of the referee or examiner may be approved, modified, or disapproved by the agency, and the order of the agency based on such report, recommendation, transcript of testimony and evidence, or objections of the parties, and additional testimony and evidence shall have the same effect as if such hearing had been conducted by the agency.
 No such recommendation shall be final until confirmed and approved by the agency as indicated by the order entered on its record of proceedings, and if the agency modifies or disapproves the recommendations of the referee or examiner it shall include in the record of its proceedings the reasons for such modification or disapproval.